 The room where you’ll enjoy the show is rustic and cozy and you are bound to meet new friends at the long wooden communal dining tables.
 Don’t have a car?
 Don’t fret.
 The pub offers a shuttle that picks up and drops off in Dublin city center.
 The Hooley Show is just what you need to unwind after a long week of hitting the books!

 Related: Here are the foods and drinks you should also try while studying abroad in Ireland.

-What about in 2020/2021?
-Johnnie Fox's Pub is currently closed due to COVID-19 restrictions in Ireland, but they plan to resume the Hooley Show as soon as they are legally allowed to.
+What about in 2021/2022?
+Johnnie Fox's Pub is currently only offering outdoor seating due to COVID-19 restrictions in Ireland, but they plan to resume the Hooley Show as soon as they are legally allowed to.